Charles Paul Conn

-Education
+Early life and education

 Conn was born in Missouri and moved to Cleveland when he was around two years old.
 He was one of 12 children in his family.
 He attended Bradley Central High School where he was elected president and edited the school newspaper.
 Conn worked as a paperboy for the Cleveland Daily Banner and wrote sports for the paper while in school.

 He acquired his undergraduate degree in religion from Lee University (then Lee College) in 1967.
-He received an M.A. and a Ph.D. in psychology from Emory University (Atlanta, GA) and subsequently went on to spend eight semesters in post-doctoral study at Harvard University (Boston, Mass.) in the Graduate School of Education.
+He received an M.A. and a Ph.D. in psychology from Emory University (Atlanta, GA) and subsequently spent eight semesters in post-doctoral study at Harvard University in the Graduate School of Education.
 He was a visiting scholar at Harvard Divinity School in 1982.

 After Conn graduated from Lee, his father, Charles William Conn, became the college's 15th president.

 Career

-Conn began his career at Lee College in 1971, and was appointed as a professor in the psychology faculty and chair of the Department of Behavioral Sciences.
+Conn began his career at Lee College in 1971 as a professor in the psychology faculty and chair of the Department of Behavioral Sciences.
 He was appointed Vice President of Institutional Advancement in 1984 and President of Lee College (now Lee University) in 1986.
 He continues teaching in the Department of Behavioral and Social Sciences, and served a term as Visiting Professor of Psychology at Appalachian State University.

 Conn worked as a local treasurer for the Jimmy Carter 1976 presidential campaign.
 He later declined an invitation from the Tennessee Democratic Party to compete against incumbent Don Sundquist in the 1998 Tennessee gubernatorial election.
 He has described himself as an independent centrist.

 Conn has served on the Southern Association of Colleges and Schools Commission on Colleges, holding positions as commissioner, member of the Executive Committee, and member of the Appeals Committee.
 He served from 2007 to 2010 on the national board of directors of the Council of Independent Colleges.
 He has also held positions with the Appalachian College Association, the Council for Christian Colleges and Universities, the Southern States Athletic Conference, and the Tennessee Independent Colleges and Universities Association.
 Conn declined invitations to become president of Grand Valley State University and Oral Roberts University.